FionaVerzivolli/Credit-Score-Bias-Visualizer/README.md

 - **Hosting:** The application is hosted on PythonAnywhere for reliable access.
 - **Authentication:** Auth0 for secure user login and account management.

 The workflow involves uploading datasets through the React frontend, which are then processed by Python algorithms in the backend.
-Results are visualized using Chart.js, reports are generated, and snapshots are saved in the database for future reference, so users can assess whether their service or product has improved.
-Each user has their own account registered using Auth0 where they can store the snapshots.
+Results are visualized using Chart.js, reports are generated, and snapshots are saved in the database for future reference.

 ## What’s Next for Equalizer
 We envision several enhancements to make Equalizer even more impactful: